How To Backup Your WordPress Site

 Consider keeping regular backups of your site should you face any bad luck due to faulty plugins or due to use of backdated plugins.

-» Your Hosting Server Can Crash:
+» Your Hosting Server May Crash

 Hosting companies often offer daily, weekly or monthly backups of your site.
 If something goes wrong, they are determined to give you a fully functional copy of your website from the last check-point where it was working properly.

 Now, though hosting servers are a great option for keeping backups, it is always wise to keep multiple backup modes besides hosting servers.
-This is because, for any unwanted reasons, if a server outage happens from the hosting provider, it can cause loss of vital data and information.
+This is because, for any unwanted reasons, if a server outage happens from the hosting provider, it can cause a loss of vital data and information.

 Even the best hosting companies can face downtimes with their data-centers.
 For example, in 2011, Go Daddy experienced a prolonged outage because one of their software updates went wrong.
 However, they did manage to rescue customer information without any compromise, but it had to be redirected to a mobile version.

 In such situations, even if your hosting provider finds a way to recover the loss, they might only be able to recover up to a few days old data where many new changes might be lost.
-This definitely won’t be a good news for you.
+This definitely won’t be good news for you.
 Hence extra backup methods are strongly advised.

-» Unsafe Theme And not Updating regularly:
+» Using Unsafe Theme And Not Staying Updated

 WordPress releases updates (for bug fixes, security enhancement etc.) regularly to ensure healthy security measures.
 Many CMS users may find it very tiring to get small updates every week.
 But it’s for your own good to update the themes on a daily basis to make your theme compatible with the current version of plugins and the software itself.